NTBBloodbath/norgolith/README.md

 Usage: norgolith <COMMAND>

 Commands:
-  init   Initialize a new Norgolith site (WIP) serve  Build a site for development (WIP) build  Build a site for production (WIP) help   Print this message or the help of the given subcommand(s)
+  init   Initialize a new Norgolith site serve  Build a site for development new    Create a new asset in the site (e.g. 'new -k content post1.norg' ->
+         'content/post1.norg') and open it using your preferred system editor build  Build a site for production help   Print this message or the help of the given subcommand(s)

 Options: